 This is a typical example of an Amazon keyword field:

-This person has entered one keyphrase per line.
+This person has entered full keyphrases.
 That’s a common mistake.
-But Amazon’s system doesn’t use keyphrases: it uses individual keywords, so repetition isn’t necessary or helpful.
+But Amazon’s system doesn’t require that you repeat individual words, so including all those characters isn’t necessary or helpful.
 According to Seller Central:

-Take out all repetitions and you should end up with something that looks like this:
+Take out all repetitions and you should end up with something that looks something like this:

 You will want to tweak your list and test the results from time to time to ensure you’re getting maximum impact.